brianstorti/brianstorti.github.io/_posts/2015-07-09-the-actor-model.md

 When an actor receives a message, it can do one of these 3 things:

-* Create more actors;
+* Create more actors
-* Send messages to other actors;
+* Send messages to other actors
-* Designates what to do with the next message.
+* Designate what to do with the next message

 The first two bullet points are pretty straightforward, but the last one is interesting.
 I said before that an actor can maintain a private state.
 "Designating what to do with the next message" basically means defining how this state will look like